neurodata/nddocs-archive/web-design.md

+---
+title: outline
+layout: default
+---

-we have 4 major "threads":
+we have 4 major "threads" in our work:

 1. computer science
 2. big data curation
 3. statistical science
 4. applied neuroscience

-each "project" within the above 4 threads has commonality within thread
+within each thread there are "projects". each project within a threads has commonality within thread.

 #### computer science (cs)